-Throughout 2022-23 inspections were completed by the Director, Professional Services and Operations, and four contract inspectors.
-Continuing with the Atlantic collaboration, three of these contract inspectors were from Nova Scotia.
+Throughout 2023-24 inspections were completed by the Director, Professional Services and Operations, and five contract inspectors.
+Continuing with the Atlantic collaboration, four of these contract inspectors were from Nova Scotia and New Brunswick.
 CPA Newfoundland and Labrador and its Atlantic counterparts see many benefits from sharing inspection resources and plan to continue to work collaboratively in this area.
 Practice inspections are conducted on a risk adjusted cycle, with the standard cycle being once in every three-year period.
 The total number of members subject to practice inspection throughout the cycle will vary as new members join and members retire from public practice.
 Throughout the cycle, there are also changes to the level of services members in public practice are offering to their clients.
 The mandate of practice inspection covers all engagements addressed by standards in the CPA Handbook - Assurance.

-At the beginning of the 2022-23 inspection year there were 112 firms that had reported they were in the practice of public accounting, 44 of which were subject to inspection or reinspection in the 2022-23 inspection year.
+At the beginning of the 2023-24 inspection year there were 127 firms that had reported they were in the practice of public accounting, 43 of which were subject to inspection or reinspection in the 2023-24 inspection year.
 This consisted of practices offering a full range of assurance services as well as compilation only practices.
-Prior to commencement of the inspection cycle, it was confirmed that four of these practices no longer provided inspectable services, these practices were advised to contact CPA Newfoundland and Labrador immediately should the practice status change.
-Of the 40 remaining inspections, 17 have been completed; 12 have been completed awaiting committee approval and 1 has been deferred due to an extenuating circumstance.
-The remaining 10 inspections are scheduled for completion by August 31, 2023.
+During the inspection cycle, it was confirmed that 6 of these practices no longer provided inspectable services, these practices were advised to contact CPA Newfoundland and Labrador immediately should the practice status change.
+Of the 37 remaining inspections, 16 have been finalized; 3 have been completed awaiting committee approval and 2 have been deferred due to an extenuating circumstance The remaining 16 inspections are in progress or scheduled for completion by August 31, 2024.

-The practice inspection program transitioned to remote inspection in the spring of 2020.
-Throughout 2022-23 CPA Newfoundland and Labrador adopted a hybrid approach to practice inspection, with remote inspection continuing to be offered where it is practical to do so.
+Throughout 2023-24 CPA Newfoundland and Labrador continued its hybrid approach to practice inspection, with remote inspection continuing to be offered where it is practical to do so.